anyahush/the-freefrom-cookbook/README.md

 4. Contact and Newsletter
     - Users can contact the site owner through a contact form
     - Contact form powered by emailJS
-    - On successfull delivery of a contact message, a modal will display informing the user it has been successful.
+    - On successfull delivery of a contact message, a modal will display informing the user it has been successful with a personalised message.
     - Users can sign up to a newsletter subscription
     - A flash message will display informing user either if subscription has been successful or if the email address already exists in database.

 ### **Features Left to Implement**
 - A section on users home page of recipe suggestions based on type of recipes saved and created in their profile.
-- Users, including admin, to have ability to edit account, including changing password.
 - Recipes to display a rating on recipe card based on the average ratings given.
+- Users to have ability to edit account, including changing password.
-- Users, including admin, to be able to delete or edit comments.
+- Users to be able to delete or edit their own comments.
+- Admin to be able to edit or delete any users account and comments on recipes.

 ## Structure Plane
 This structure of the site has been developed to enable users to access and use the site with ease.